valhalla/valhalla-docs/add-routing-to-a-map.md

 In the simplest implementation, your map will not provide the ability to search for places through geocoding or inputting coordinates otherwise.
 Therefore, you need to set the waypoints in your code.
 As you add functionality to your web page, you can set the initial coordinates through user interaction.

-1. Add `//` at the beginning of the `map.setView([41.8758,-87.6189], 15)` line to comment out that code.
+1. Add `//` at the beginning of the `map.setView([41.8758,-87.6189], 16)` line to comment out that code.
 You no longer need to set the extent manually like this because the routing environment will be specifying it.
   ```js
   //map.setView([41.8758,-87.6189], 16)
   ```

-2. Inside the `<script>` tag, and after what you added in the previous section, initialize routing with the following code.
+2. Inside the `<script>` tag, and after the commented line, initialize routing with the following code.
 You can substitute your own coordinates for the start and end locations of the routing.
 These coordinates take you from Chicago, Illinois, to the entrance gates of the theme park in Anaheim, California.
   ```js
   L.Routing.control({
     waypoints: [